Stabl-Energy/rust-dns/fair-ratelimit/Readme.md

 # fair-ratelimit

-Use `RateLimiter` struct to detect overload and fairly shed load from diverse users, systems, or IP addresses.
+Use `RateLimiter` struct to detect overload and fairly shed load from diverse IP addresses, users, or systems.
 Prevent denial-of-service (`DoS`) attacks.

 ## Use Cases